On dropping the first Sobol' point: Synthetic examples

 which clearly has $\mu=0$.
 This sum of centered exponentials is smooth and additive.
 It is thus very simple for QMC and RQMC.
 It is unlikely that anybody turns to RQMC for this function but as remarked above the integrand one has may be close to such a simple function.

-Figure~\ref{fig:f0} shows the root mean squared error for this function $g_0$ based on $R=10$ independent replicates of both $\hat\mu_{\bsx,1}$ and $\hat\mu_{\bsx,2}$.
-Ordinarily $10$ replicates are not enough to estimate a mean squared error well but this case is an exception because the underlying variances span many orders of magnitude and that signal then swamps the sampling uncertainty.
+Figure~\ref{fig:f0} shows the RMSE for this function $g_0$ based on $R=10$ independent replicates of both $\hat\mu_{\bsx,1}$ and $\hat\mu_{\bsx,2}$.
 Reference lines show a clear pattern.
 The error follows a reference line parallel to $n^{-3/2}$ on a log-log plot for $\hat\mu_{\bsx,1}$.
 For $\hat\mu_{\bsx,2}$, the reference line is parallel to $n^{-1}$.
-These slopes are exactly what we would expect from the underlying theory, the first from \cite{smoovar} and the second from equation~\eqref{eq:spoiledit}.
+These slopes are exactly what we would expect from the underlying theory, the first from \cite{smoovar} and the second from Equation~\eqref{eq:spoiledit}.
 In both cases the line goes through the data for $n=32$ and is then extrapolated to $n=2^{14}=16{,}384$ with the given slopes.
 That is a more severe test for the asymptotic theory than fitting by least squares would be.
 In this instance, the asymptotic theory is already close to the measurements by $n=32$.
-Both theory and measurements show a strong advantage to retaining the scrambled initial point.

 An earlier version of this article used $g_0(\bsx)=\sum_{j=1}^dx_j$ instead of the function $g_0$ above.
 The RMSEs for that function also closely follow the predicted rates.
 It is not however as good a test case because it is antisymmetric about $\bsx=(1/2,\dots,1/2)$, meaning that $(g_0(\bsx) + g_0(\tilde\bsx))/2=\mu$ for all $\bsx$, where $\tilde\bsx=1-\bsx$ componentwise.
 If we use such an antisymmetric function, then we will get highly accurate results just from having a nearly antithetic set of evaluation points that may or may not be equidistributed.